Rishivarman-R/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

 ### NAME:  RISHIVARMAN<br>
 ### REG NO:  24900419
-# Uploading temperature sensor data in Thing Speak cloud
+# EXPERIMENT 3:Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.